New Jersey and the United States District Court for New Jersey, 1996

 Ms. Jackson is very involved in professional bar related activities and was named Young Lawyer of the Year in 2002 by the New Jersey State Bar Association (hereinafter "NJSBA") Young Lawyers Division.
 She is a member of several NJSBA and American Bar Association (hereinafter “ABA”) committees and sections including the NJSBA Entertainment, Sports and Arts Section and the ABA Forum on the Entertainment and Sports Industries.
 Ms. Jackson is a past NJSBA Board of Trustee member, former Chair of the NJSBA Diversity Committee and past member and Vice Chair South Jersey of the NJSBA Judicial and Prosecutorial Appointments Committee.
 Ms. Jackson is also a past president of the New Jersey Women Lawyers Association and the first women of color to lead the organization.
 She is also a past president of the the Association of Black Women Lawyers of New Jersey.

 Ms Jackson has advised various clients regarding contracts and business issues in the entertainment and sports industry.
 These clients have included athletes, dancers, singers, live stage performers, musicians, television personalities, disc jockeys, fashion designers as well as actors.
-She also has participated in numerous employment matters involving employees and employers including discrimination, severance agreements and policy.
+She also has participated in numerous employment matters involving employees and employers including discrimination, severance agreements and policy matters.
+She has served as a hearing officer for numerous disciplinary matters.
+She serves as an investigator for various employment cases including discrimination, ethical matters and discipline.
 She has also counseled clients regarding matters before the New Jersey State Interscholastic Athletic Association as well as other issues surrounding athletics.
 Ms. Jackson is also General Counsel for the Central Jersey Chapter of NOBLE.

 Ms. Jackson is also the creator of the Run Sister Run program at the Center for American Women in Politics.
 This program is designed to encourage African American Women to participate in the political arena and is planned in conjunction with the Ready to Run Program which provides training for women who are running for office.